Download an application form

 District Awards Committee Chairman,

-New Award: 1.
-BEST CLUB COMMUNICATION:
+1. BEST CLUB COMMUNICATION:

 This new award combines the Best Bulletin and Best Website/Social Media Awards.
 With the approval of the District Governor, the committee has decided to recognize that many clubs give increased emphasis on the electronic media and publish their members’ and public information exclusively on their Websites and via Social Media (Facebook, Instagram etc).
 However, the new award still recognizes the efforts being made across the spectrum.